pfouchet/Kite/README.md

 ### objectVariables

 The dictionary of objects.
-It may contain any placeholders and can have nested structure (variables cannot).
+It may contain any placeholders and can have nested structure (variables section cannot).
 For the moment only *JWT* placeholder has been tested with this section.

 ### commands